intel/nauta/toolbox/providers/gcp/gcp-advanced.md

-# # Nauta on Google Cloud Platform - Advanced options
+# # Nauta on Google Cloud Platform*: Advanced Options

-This document contains information referring to [Nauta on Google Cloud Platform - Getting Started](gcp.md).
+The instructions contained in this document provide step-by-step guidance on the Nauta on Google Cloud Platform advanced options that you may need.
+For getting started information, refer to the [Nauta on Google Cloud Platform - Getting Started](gcp.md).

-## Overall cluster architecture
+## Overall Cluster Architecture

-GCP Nauta Kubernetes instance consists of several parts:
+A GCP Nauta Kubernetes* instance consists of:

-- gateway - bastion host to access to cluster
+- **gateway:** Bastion host to access to cluster
-- test node (optional) - bastion host with test software to do continuous tests
+- **test node: (optional)** Bastion host with test software to do continuous tests
-- nfs server - internal server with nfs based resources
+- **nfs server:** Internal server with NFS* based resources
-- gke cluster - kubernetes cluster.
+- **gke cluster:** - Kubernetes cluster

-Please refer to terraform definition files (in directory terraform/templates) to see detailed configuration (networking, resources, etc.)
+**Note:** Refer to the terraform definition files (located in the directory `terraform/templates`) to see detailed configuration (networking, resources, etc.)

-## Prerequisities
+## Prerequisites

 ### Workstation

-To install Nauta on GCP workstation (Linux or Mac based) with access to the internet is required.
-Installation repository (nauta) has to be downloaded or cloned from github repository.
+To install Nauta on a GCP workstation (Linux* or Mac-based*), access to the internet is required.
+Furthermore, the installation repository (Nauta) has to be downloaded or cloned from the (Nauta) GitHub repository.

-***All operations described below should be made on workstation.
+***All operations described below should be made on a workstation.
 All paths are connected with downloaded or cloned repository***

 ### Google Cloud Platform

 Service account has to be created to operate on user's project (please refer to https://console.cloud.google.com/iam-admin/serviceaccounts?project=<project_name>).

-Service account should have `project-owner` priviliges and be ready to create gke cluster, vpc, virtual machines.
+**Note:** A service account _must have_ `project-owner` priviliges; and, be ready to create GKE cluster, vpc, virtual machines.

-#### GCP access config
+#### GCP Access Config

-Copy previously downloaded JSON configuration file (for service account) as `gcp-service-account.json` into `$NAUTA_DIR/toolbox/providers/gcp` directory.
+Copy your previously downloaded JSON configuration file (for the service account) as `gcp-service-account.json` into the  `$NAUTA_DIR/toolbox/providers/gcp` directory.

-Values are defined in config file generated during service account creation.
+**Note:** Values defined in config file are generated during service account creation.

-### Connectivity configuration
+### Connectivity Configuration

-During installation several operations on cluster are done using ssh connectivity.
-Network configuration is stored in `toolbox/config.yml` file.
+During installation, several operations on cluster are performed using SSH connectivity.
+In addition, Network configuration is stored in `toolbox/config.yml` file.

-#### No proxy configuration
+#### No Proxy Configuration

 ```$xslt
 proxy_env:
   http_proxy: ""